AhmedSobeih/kasrBerlin/README.md

 --------------
 This project was implemented using the MERN stack (MongoDB, Express JS, React JS and Node JS).
 The project made use of:
--Nodemailer to notify a registered user of his activity and reservations by sending him emails.
+- Nodemailer to notify a registered user of his activity and reservations by sending him emails.
--Jsonwebtoken that helped in authorization of the user.
+- Jsonwebtoken that helped in authorization of the user.
--Stripe.js was used to handle the payment of the user whenever reserving or changing a flight.
+- Stripe.js was used to handle the payment of the user whenever reserving or changing a flight.
--Bootstrap@4.0.0 was used to style the html pages.
+- Bootstrap@4.0.0 was used to style the html pages.
 The project was done in the agile methodology and was divied into 3 sprints.
 ```
 ```
 Features:
 --------------
 This system allows the admin to:
-1-Create a new flight in the system with specified features and add it to the database.
+1. Create a new flight in the system with specified features and add it to the database.
-2-List any of the available flights with or without a search criteria.
+2. List any of the available flights with or without a search criteria.
-3-Update or delete any of the available flights.
+3. Update or delete any of the available flights.

 This system allows a registered user to:
-1-View the available round trips (departure and return flights) based on his preferences.
+1. View the available round trips (departure and return flights) based on his preferences.
-2-Specify the class and the places of the seats he/she wants to reserve.
+2. Specify the class and the places of the seats he/she wants to reserve.
-3-Reserve a specific round trip including the payment and confirmation processes.
+3. Reserve a specific round trip including the payment and confirmation processes.
-4-Change any flight he/she reserved.
+4. Change any flight he/she reserved.
-5-Change the seats reserved in any of the flights reserved.
+5. Change the seats reserved in any of the flights reserved.

 This system allows a guest user to:
-1-Register to become a user with an account that allows him to reserve flights.
+1. Register to become a user with an account that allows him to reserve flights.
-2-View the available round trips (departure and return flights) based on his preferences.
+2. View the available round trips (departure and return flights) based on his preferences.
 ```
 ```
 Installations:
 --------------
 In order to run the project you need to type install the project dependencies by typing "npm install" in two directories:<--
-1- kasrBerlin/
+1. kasrBerlin/
 to install dependencies of the frontend
-2- kasrBerlin/Backend/
+2. kasrBerlin/Backend/
 to install dependencies of the backend
 ```
 ```